Get to know your strengths

-Above all, it is important to think about what you want from your future career, in the short and long term.
+The most important thing is to think about what you want to get out of your future career, both in the short and long term.
 Take stock and ask yourself the following questions:

 - What do I like doing?

-- In what areas do I have skills and knowledge?
+- In which areas do I have skills and knowledge?

-- What criteria are important for me in a job?
+- What do I consider important criteria for a job?

-Seek out strong professional references: get back in touch with former professional contacts whom you trust (former line managers, teachers), to support your application.
+Ask respected professional contacts to provide references: get in touch with old professional contacts who you trust (former managers who you’ve worked closely with, teachers) so that they can support your application.

-Build your online image by creating your profile on job boards and professional social networks.
-You should also make the most of recruitment forums, trade fairs, alumni reunions and themed conferences, which are great chances to broaden your network.
+Build your online image by creating a profile on job boards and professional social networks.
+Take advantage of recruitment forums, trade fairs, alumni events and thematic conferences: these provide excellent opportunities to expand your network.

-Finally, be vigilant about your personal brand and your online reputation: be careful what you publish and what others can publish about you on the internet.
+Finally, be vigilant when it comes to your personal brand and your online reputation: control what you post and what others can post about you on the Internet.